hellerve/hellerve/README.md

 i work independently at the intersection of **developer experience**, **programming languages**, and **technical due diligence**. i also have vast experience in **security** and **network automation**, where i spend a lot of my professional engagements.

-i live for expressive systems and delightful abstractions.
+i live for expressive systems and delightful abstractions. and occasionally, for magic.

 ```
 (def foldr